thoughtspile/banditstash/README.md

 ```

 This setup catches errors from both `getItem` (validation fails, invalid JSON in storage, missing storage) and `setItem` (full or missing storage, failed serialization).
 This can be disabled with explicit `fallback: false` and `safeSet: false`, respectively — useful for debugging, or to show an explicit error message to the user.

+Manual object validation is quite tedious, so I suggest the companion validator — [banditypes.](https://github.com/thoughtspile/banditypes) If you want something more established, every other validation library — superstruct, zod, io-ts — also integrates easily.

 ## Custom banditStashes